mendersoftware/mender-docs/03.Add-ons/01.Remote-Terminal/40.Security/docs.md

 ### Local device user

-One part of the Remote terminal configuration is the username of the user on the device for whom the shell will be created.
+One part of the Remote Terminal configuration is the username of the user on the device for whom the shell will be created.
 Using Remote Terminal you can execute any command the user on the device can execute.
 Like with any other operation, the Mender backend will allow only authenticated Mender users to access the Remote Terminal.